viralpickaxe/screenie-server/README.md

 ## Generate screenshot from api

 To generate a screenshot from the api, make a request to `POST /screenshot/`.
 The `Content-Type` should be set to `application/json` and the body should include a json object with the item `url` in it.
 As with the browser method you need to add the `http://` or `https://` infront.
+You can also add optional `width` and `height` items to customize the viewport size (Pass in a interger value to represent pixels).

     POST /screenshot HTTP/1.1
     Host: localhost:5000